mmistakes/made-mistakes-jekyll/README.md

 ### Posts and Pages

-By default Google AdSense is enabled on all posts and pages.
-To disable add `ads: false` to the YAML Front Matter.

 Comments are disabled by default.
 To enable add `comments: true` to the YAML Front Matter.

-Preferred method is to add as YAML Front Matter defaults to `_config.yml`.
+Preferred method is to enable via YAML Front Matter defaults in `_config.yml`.